 “The obliged entity shall make screenshots of potential customers and of their official photo identification documents.The potential customer shall be required to tilt their official photo identification document in front of the camera in such a way both horizontally and vertically, to allow the holographic security features to be checked by specially trained employees”.

 Recommendations contained in Technical Guideline TR-02102 of the German Federal Office for Information Security (Bundesamt für Sicherheit in der Informationstechnik – BSI) must be complied with.

 “Video identification must be performed in real-time and without interruption.
 In order to ensure the integrity and confidentiality of audiovisual communication between the employee and the potential customer, only end-to-end encrypted video chats are permitted”.

 So what does this regulation actually mean?
 It technically gives jurisdictions the right to use software applications with real-time encryption features like Skype for video identification.
-For example, under FINMA’s jurisdiction; a Swiss company Lescovex uses Skype and Google Hangouts for their e-registration process.

 Another organization performing e-identification via Skype is Majestic Financial; a licensed Payment Institution operating under the supervision of the Bank of Lithuania.